aleksandrskrivickis/machine_learning_tools/README.md

 <h3>grayscale-img-separator</h3>
     In order to perform the split, *.py script has to be executed with directory-to-split as the first parameter.
 Script will automatically create color-currentdatetime, grayscale-currentdatetime folders.
 Alternatively you can specify color_data_dir, grayscale_data_dir.
 Example: <b>python3 train-test-splitter-win.py "all_data_dir" "color_data_dir" "grayscale_data_dir"</b> Alternatively: <b>python3 train-test-splitter-win.py "all_data_dir"</b>

+<h3>img-rescaler</h3>
+    Image Rescaler is a tool to change the aspect ratio of an image without distorting it\'s contents.
+Recursively scans specified folder and it\' subfolders.
+In our case(ML), aspect ratio is 1.
+It adds transparent(RGBA) padding to an image file to make it square.
+In case if *.gif animation file is specified last frame of it is extracted.
+Also, program supports mp4 videos, but requires ffmpeg codecs as a dependency for that to work.
+Output file format is *.png Example: <b>python3 image_rescaler.py -i "input_directory" -o "output_directory"</b>